Family Check-Up® For Children

 Model effectiveness research report last updated: 2021

 Evidence of model effectiveness

-Family Check-Up is a strengths-based, family-centered intervention designed to support parents’ efforts to promote children’s competence, mental health, and risk reduction.
+Family Check-Up is a strength-based, family-centered intervention designed to support parents’ efforts to promote children’s behavioral and mental health and prevent behavior problems.
 It can be integrated into a variety of service settings, including home visiting.
-The model focuses on families with risk factors including socioeconomic disadvantage, maternal depression, family and child risk factors for child conduct problems, and academic failure.
-Families with children ages 2 through 17 years are eligible for Family Check-Up.
-A version of this model called Family Check-Up for Children is appropriate for families with children ages 2 through 5, and is the focus of HomVEE’s review due to that age range.
-Family Check-Up seeks to reduce children’s conduct, academic, and internalizing problems, and to improve maternal depression, parental involvement, and positive parenting.
-Family Check-Up is made up of three home visits with a Family Check-Up provider who has been trained in the model.
-After the three home visits, the provider makes recommendations for additional services, as needed, that are tailored to the needs of the family.
-Services could include the Everyday Parenting family management training program, preschool consultation, or community referrals.
-For the purpose of the HomVEE review, only studies of sites that used home visiting as the primary service delivery method and that included families with children ages 2 through 5 were included.
+The model focuses on families with children who are at risk for conduct problems and academic failure and face familial adversity including socioeconomic disadvantages and maternal depression.
+Families with children ages 2 through 17 years old are eligible for Family Check-Up.
+Family Check-Up is designed to reduce children’s behavioral problems, academic difficulties, and emotional problems, and to improve maternal depression, parental involvement, and positive parenting.
+Family Check-Up has two phases.
+The first phase involves three sessions with a Family Check-Up provider who has been trained in the model.
+In Phase 2, the provider recommends additional services that are tailored to the needs of the family, if appropriate.
+Services could include the Everyday Parenting family management training curriculum, school consultation, or community referrals.
+While the model description includes services to all age groups regardless of service delivery setting, the HomVEE review only included studies that offered the Everyday Parenting curriculum, used home visiting as the primary service delivery method, and focused on families with children ages 2 through 5 years old.
+Thus, for the purpose of the HomVEE review, HomVEE uses the name Family Check-Up for Children to describe Family Check-Up that includes the Everyday Parenting curriculum and is delivered in the home to families with children ages 2 through 5 years old.
 For more information, please read the Model Overview.